Sahay Ram Bose

-Sahay Ram Bose (সহায়রাম বসু; 15 February 1888 – 1970) was an Indian botanist known for his pioneering work in the study of bracket fungi and the discovery of antibiotics Polysporin and Campestrin.
+Sahay Ram Bose (সহায়রাম বসু; 15 February 1888 – 1970) was an Indian botanist.
+He was known for his pioneering work in the study of bracket fungi and the discovery of antibiotics Polysporin and Campestrin.
 In a research career spanning more than half a century, Bose published 120 papers on various aspects of fungi in an array of academic journals across Europe, America, and Asia.
 Bose is credited for pioneering work on mycology and the antibacterial properties of fungi.

 Biography

 Early years

-Sahay Ram Bose was born on 15 February 1888.
+Sahay Ram Bose was born on 15 February 1888; his father Benimadhab was a civil servant and Sahay Ram Bose studied Law at the University of Calcutta before moving to science.

 Career

 Bose was Professor of Botany in Bangabasi College in 1909, and Carmichael Medical College in 1916.
-In 1918 he went to Ceylon (now Sri Lanka) on a deputation to the Royal Botanical Gardens, Perudeniya for training in systematic of Bengal Polyporacae (bracket fungi) under the famous mycologist Tom Petch.
+In 1918 he went to Ceylon (now Sri Lanka) on a deputation to the Royal Botanical Gardens, Perudeniya for training in systematic of Bengal Polyporaceae (bracket fungi) under the famous mycologist Tom Petch.
 Polyporaceae became the subject for his lifetime study.